LiskaC/Booklist/README.md

 ## TODO

-- Have POST endpoint for book insertion reject if the book is already available
 - Add swagger file for API documentation
 - Configure environment variables to remove hardcoding from application.yml
 - Add tests